2024 Market Hours

 CCI Internal Operations

-• CCI added a third W-2 employee, the VP of Internal Operations, to help manage CCI's organizational structure, increase cultural programming opportunities, and improve visitor experiences.
+• CCI added a third W-2 employee, Julia Davis, VP of Internal Operations, to help manage CCI's organizational structure, increase cultural programming opportunities, and improve visitor experiences.

 Total W2 Employees